 Welcome to our Keeping Children Safe page, please see below for more information.

 We are all concerned with the well-being of the children, and if any child is taken ill or has an accident during the school day, the parents will be notified.
 Please ensure that the school has an emergency telephone number at which either parent or named person can be contacted.
 Please notify us of any change of telephone number or contact name.
-Our teaching assistants are qualified First Aiders and Mrs Rachelle Phillips is our Lead First Aider.
+Our teaching assistants are all qualified First Aiders, Mrs Rhona Maple is a Paediatric First Aider and Mrs Sarah Monger, Mrs Jenni Lawford and Mrs Lucy Vinton are our Lead First Aiders (Mrs Vinton is currently on maternity leave).

 For all absences the school requires notification by letter or phone call and we ask that you contact the school office on the morning of the first day of absence.
 If your child is unwell and suffers from sickness or diarrhoea, please give them 48 hours in which to recover as recommended by the Dorset County Medical Officers.
 Absences not covered by a telephone call or a letter will be recorded as ‘unauthorised’.